 Flat Rate Scheme

 This only applies to businesses with an annual turnover of less than £150,000.
-It is most commonly used by small businesses and sole traders because it is easiest to understand.
+Small businesses and sole traders most commonly use it because it is easiest to understand.
 You pay a fixed percentage of your turnover to HMRC each quarter.
 And you don't need to record VAT that you charge customers or pay yourself.
 Note that with the Flat Rate Scheme, VAT can only be reclaimed on some capital goods that cost over £2,000.

 Annual Accounting Scheme

-This scheme is only suitable for businesses with a turnover below £1.35 million per year.
-You pay VAT on a quarterly basis based on the most accurate estimates, and only submit one VAT return each year.
+This scheme is only suitable for businesses with a yearly turnover below £1.35 million.
+You pay VAT every quarter based on the most accurate estimates and only submit one VAT return each year.

 You either pay nine monthly payments amounting to 10% of the previous year's VAT payments (10% of the previous year's estimated VAT payments if you've been registered for less than one year.)

 Or your business can apply to pay three quarterly payments totalling 25% of the previous year's VAT payments.
-However, this scheme isn't for everyone - short term losses must be considered.
-The Annual Accounting Scheme would be unsuitable for companies who have to regularly claim back VAT.
-While submitting a VAT Return once a year saves time, it also means you can only reclaim your VAT for your business once a year.
+However, this scheme is only for some - short term losses must be considered.
+The Annual Accounting Scheme would be unsuitable for companies who have to claim back VAT regularly.
+While submitting a VAT Return once a year saves time, you can only reclaim your VAT for your business once a year.